logo

 Cracking pressure is a specified minimum operational pressure that determines when the valve will open and allow water to flow.

 In a water system, for example, multiple check valves will be placed in a series to prevent any backflow of contaminated water that could compromise clean water supplies.
-This also helps to reduce the risk of any reverse flow that could result in water hammer.
+This also helps to reduce the risk of any reverse flow that could result in a water hammer event.

-The phenomenon known as water hammer, also known as valve slam, is when flow reverses before the valve is completely closed.
-Once the valve has closed, the sudden change in flow direction and the velocity results in water hammer.
+The phenomenon known as water hammer, also known as valve slam, occurs when flow reverses before the valve is completely closed.
+Once the valve has closed, the sudden change in flow direction and the velocity result in a water hammer.

 The build-up of the kinetic energy of the water converts to a high amount of pressure energy, creating a hydraulic shock wave that travels at almost the speed of sound, just less than 343 meters per second, through the pipeline.

-When repeated extreme pressure surges in connected piping, valves and pumps, it can cause catastrophic damage and ruptures to a water system and its intricate pipework.
+When repeated extreme pressure surges in connected piping, valves and pumps occur, it can cause catastrophic damage and ruptures to a water system and its intricate pipework.

 Check valves have many purposes and roles in a lot of applications – from your home to large industrial wastewater management models.